nephio-project/nephio/README.md

 kpt fn render nephio-system
 ```

 Now, we apply the package.
-Because we are using GKE Autopilot, we need to give
+If we are using GKE Autopilot, we need to give
-some extra time for the deployment, as it may need to spin up new nodes, which
+some extra time for the deployment, as it may need to spin up new nodes which
 takes a while.
 Thus, we add the `--reconcile-timeout=15m` flag.

 ```